 For the Masters you'll need to take 100 credits of taught modules, as well as submitting a dissertation worth 80 credits.

 The compulsory core modules are:

-In addition, you can choose 30 credits of options from:
+In addition, you'll choose 30 credits of options from:

 You'll complete a piece of independent research carried out over three months of the summer, guided by a supervisor.
 The dissertation, of up to 10,000 words, is worth 80 credits and offers you the chance to examine a topic in depth and to develop your academic research skills.